 Sit comfortably with good posture, close your eyes, and direct your attention to your breath.
 Practice this for 60 seconds, observing any thoughts or sensations that arise without judgment.
 Congratulations, you have taken the first step towards becoming a more conscious meditator.
 This course explores the study of human consciousness from both academic and experiential perspectives.
 We will delve into key questions about consciousness through readings in psychology, cognitive science, neuroscience, and philosophy.
 Additionally, we will gain a deeper understanding of our own minds through an eight-week guided meditation program.
 Assignments for this course include a combination of essays, meditation practice, personal reflections, and private journal entries, designed to deepen your understanding and experience of human consciousness.

 Do we live in a “post truth” era?
 This tutorial seeks to explore conspiracy theories and the important role they play influencing political values.
 From the JFK Assassination to the “New World Order” Conspiracies, from Holocaust denial to QAnon, from global warming skepticism to Marjorie Taylor Greene’s dismissal from her Congressional committee work, conspiracy theories have been embraced by both sides of the aisle, and by by “elites” and “non-elites” alike.
 Using Hellinger’s seminal work Conspiracies and Conspiracy Theories in the Age of Trump, this course will explore Americans’ unique attraction to these theories about sinister schemes secretly at work in our world.
 We will discuss the following questions:

 - Why do people believe in conspiracy theories?

 - Are conspiracy theories undeserving of academic inquiry?

-- Why do conspiracy theorists tend to surface when there is a rise in populism, and how do conspiracy theories provide fuel for the fire of culture wars?
+- Why do conspiracy theorists tend to surface when there is a rise in populism and how do they provide fuel for the fire of culture wars?